 How to Clean Olefin Fabric

-- Spot clean your olefin material.
+- Spot clean the material.

 - Use a Wet-Vac to extract dirt and stains.